dynawo/IEC-WECC-GenericModels-Comparison/README.md

 ## Getting started

-The test cases are based upon the V1.5.0 Modelica library of Dynawo, that is available on the Dynawo website, and they have been run using the version 1.18 of OpenModelica.
+The test cases are based upon the V1.5.0 Modelica library of Dynawo, that is available on the Dynawo website, and they have been run using the version 1.18 of [OpenModelica](https://openmodelica.org/).

-In order to be able to use the test cases, please then do
+In order to be able to use the test cases, please then start by downloading the OpenModelica software (V1.18 available [here](https://build.openmodelica.org/omc/builds/windows/releases/1.18/final/64bit/)) and the Dynawo Modelica library V1.5.0 release (available [here](https://github.com/dynawo/dynawo/releases/download/v1.5.0/Dynawo_Modelica_Library_v1.5.0.zip)).
+Then just clone this github repository to retrieve the Modelica files to redo the test or to look to the models.
+Once this is done, just open OpenModelica and import both the Dynawo library (using the package.mo file) and the Modelica library contained in this repository.
+You are now able to launch the calculations and to play with the cases and model.

+## Important remarks and future directions

+Please keep in mind that the Modelica code used has been developed and tested using OpenModelica V1.18.
+When using more recent versions of OpenModelica, some adjustments could be needed.

+At the moment, small modifications compared to the model available in the official Dynawo library are needed to fully represent the WECC A versions, and adjustments regarding the anti-windup structure have been done.
+The modified models are available in the AdditionalModels directory of the library.
+In the long term parts of the modifications will be reintegrated in the offical Dynawo library.

+In the long term, it is foreseen to add:

+1. Large test cases showing the behaviors of both models on large-scale studies, with focus on their differences.
+1. Extension of the comparison towards more recent versions of the WECC standards
+1. Extension of the comparison to the whole installation (including the plant controller)